 First, a DTM config must be created for the system that you want to create.
 This step is similar to the DMI simulation section within the Starting the TSI or DMI Simulation section.
-First, you must make a top-level system (TopWithDTM) and test-harness (TestHarnessWithDTM) that instantiates and connects the DTM correctly.
 The configuration is very similar to a DMI-based configuration.
 The main difference is the addition of the WithJtagDTM mixin that configures the instantiated DTM to use the JTAG protocol as the bringup method.